leonardosos/3D_Printer_Lab/README.md

 | Room        | 1 (fixed)     | Yes    | No       | N/A                                    | - Temperature readings |
 | Robot       | 1 (dynamic)     | Yes    | Yes      | - Movement coordinates<br>- Job tasks  | - Progress updates<br>- Position status<br>- Completion signals |
 | Fan         | 1 (fixed)     | No     | Yes      | - Speed commands| N/A   |

+### Temperature range

+#### Working Temperature Range

+The working temperature range for the room are:

+- Minimum: 10°C
+- Maximum: 50°C

+The working temperature range for the printers are:

+- Minimum: 10°C
+- Maximum: 300°C

+This range is also reported in the configuration file [`config.global_temperature_config.yaml`](global_temperature_config.yaml), used by the **Global Temperature (GT)** service to analyze temperature readings and determine the heat level for the fan controller (see [Readme.md](global_temperature/README.md) for more details).

+#### Emergency Temperature Range

+The emergency temperature range for the room are:

+- Minimum: 5°C  (to avoid printing failures due to low temperatures)
+- Maximum: 60°C

+The emergency temperature range for the printers are:

+- Minimum: 5°C  (to avoid nozzle clogging)
+- Maximum: 300°C

+This range is also reported in the configuration file [`config.anomaly_detection_config.yaml`](anomaly_detection_config.yaml), used by the **Anomaly Detection (AD)** service to analyze temperature readings and determine emergency levels and communicate to fan controller (see [Readme.md](anomaly_detection/README.md) for more details).

 ---
 ---